 It might be quite weird to lots of people when dumplings and wonton are listed as breakfast.
-But they have obtain enough love as breakfast options.
+But they have obtained enough love as breakfast options.
 Steamed dumplings (蒸饺), potstickers (煎饺) and wonton soup are popular breakfast choices across the country.

 - Steamed dumplings – the best steamed dumplings in China are those tiny ones from Sha Xian (沙县小吃).
 But they are always easy to make at home.

 - Chive and pork potstickers (猪肉锅贴) – chive and pork is one of the most popular Chinese dumpling filling combination.